WillBerner/Todos-App/README.md

 # Todo List

-A basic Todo List created using ReactJS, useState, Componenets, etc.
+A basic Todo List created using ReactJS, useState, Components, etc.

 The live application can be viewed here: